Pajar: Business Operation

 Pajar is a Canadian footwear and outerwear manufacturer and retailer.
 They manufacture their products in Canada, Europe and Asia.
 The company was founded in Montreal in 1963 by Paul Golbert.
-Pajar's name is derived from combining the first letters of the founder's name, his son’s name, and his wife’s name (PAul, JAcques, and Rachel) respectively.
+Pajar's name is derived from combining the first letters of the founder's name, his son’s name, and his wife’s name (Paul, Jacques, and Rachel) respectively.
 European sales are done via a regional head office in Amsterdam.

 History

 The company was founded by Paul Golbert in 1963 after he immigrated to Montreal with his wife and son.
 Paul was born into a family of shoemakers in Paris, France in 1926.

 Golbert first ventured into the Canadian footwear industry when he began to import Spanish, French, and Italian footwear, opening his first showroom in 1967.
 During this time, he also worked for Tyrol, a Canadian boot company.
-When the owners of Tyrol passed away, Paul took their key employees and started his own factory, becoming a producer of Canadian footwear in 1973.
+When the owners of Tyrol died, Paul took their key employees and started his own factory, becoming a producer of Canadian footwear in 1973.
 The factory, located in the Plateau district of Montreal on the corner of Mount Royal Avenue and Coloniale Street, is still standing today.